rubensworks/jbr.js/packages/hook-cli/README.md

 ### Configuration fields

 * `entrypoint`: Array of command parts to execute when starting the experiment.
+Except on Windows, the command runs in its own process group, so that stopping the experiment also stops processes it spawned (for example when started via `npx`).
 * `statsFilePath`: Optional path to a CSV file in which the stats of the process will be written.
+CPU and memory usage are summed over the process and all its descendants.

 ## License